-- A whole-genome human variation graph based on 1000GP variation contains trillions (quadrillions?) of distinct 128-mers. - Almost all of them are from a few complex regions. - We cannot index all potential recombinations in such regions.
-Even if we could, the resulting index would probably be too biased. - vg and GCSA2 have several ways for dealing with the complex regions.
+- A whole-genome human variation graph based on 1000GP variation contains trillions (quadrillions?) of distinct 128-mers. - Almost all of them are from a few complex regions. - We cannot index all potential recombinations in such regions. - vg and GCSA2 have several ways for dealing with the complex regions.